Welcome to today's edition of the Rush 24-7 podcast.

 If you are Barack Obama, you want power over people, and the way to have that is to have them totally dependent on you for their needs, not their wants.

-You throw those in as goodies, and then you really own them.
+You throw those in as goodies and then you really own them.

 You provide their needs.

-And of course, that getting everybody needs a phone.
+And of course, that connection.

 Everybody needs a flat screen.